nanguoshun/English_EveryDay/Day3-Socializing.md

 W: Religion and politics?

 M: Absolutely, don't go too deeper.
-Don't **start waffling on about** your interest when other person just doesn't care.
+Don't **start waffling on** about your interest when other person just doesn't care.

-W: And you have to pick up all those cues to know when this person disinterested.
+W: And you have to pick up all those **cues** to know when this person disinterested.

+M: YES, and one sign is when he turns back to you.

+W: YES, that is definitely true.
+That is a very frank way to show that they are not interested.

+M: maybe when i see this guy next time, I am going to tell him this great tips.

 # Keep these words in your mind: